Good Preparation Is Key

 Remove any old wall covering

-Just before the installation - if possible - remove light fixtures, switch plates and electrical outlets
+Remove light fixtures, switch plates and electrical outlets (if possible)

 Clean your wall thoroughly with a DRY cloth

 Our wall murals and wallpaper can't be installed on heavily textured or unfinished walls.
-They may work on lightly textured walls, although we can't guarantee the result.
-Here are 3 exemples of walls our wall murals won't adhere to:
+They may work on very lightly textured walls, although we can't guarantee the result.
+Here are examples of walls our wall murals won't adhere to: unfinished walls (not primed and painted), popcorn walls, orange peel and knockdown walls.

 For walls, we advise applying a coat of primer and a coat of paint to avoid possible residue or peel paint upon removal.
 Apply a coat of acrylic or - even better - oil primer.
 Ideal paints are white or light color with a semi-gloss or gloss finish.
 If the surface has been freshly primed and/or painted, please wait at least a few days, even a week, for the paint to fully cure.
 Bubbles can occur if the paint is still outgassing/flashing off.